 And the last one is the Subdomains section

-This Organic subdomains table is exactly the same as we saw in the Top subdomains list in the Overview section.
+This Organic subdomains table is precisely the same as we saw in the Top subdomains list in the Overview section.
 Since the screenshot I shared with you in the overview section has got only 1 subdomain, I thought of showing you one more example.

-I will share you one simple case.
+I will share a straightforward case.

 Try these steps: